$gg\rightarrow HH$ amplitude induced by bottom quarks at two-loop level: planar master integrals: Conclusion

 \section{Conclusion}

-In this paper we computed the two-loop planar master integrals for $gg\rightarrow HH$ with an expansion for bottom quark mass.
-Each integral is expanded to $m_b^2$ order which should be enough for phenomenological applications and the full dependence on other scales of the same order of magnitude are kept during the calculation.
-Higher order terms in $m_b$ could be easily obtained from current results through solving differential equations with respect to quark mass.
+In this paper we computed the two-loop planar master integrals for $gg\rightarrow HH$ with an expansion in the bottom quark mass.
+The master integrals have been expanded to a sufficient order in $m_b$ to ensure that each scalar integral in the amplitude is expanded to at least $m_b^2$ order, which should be enough for phenomenological applications.
+Meanwhile, we maintained the full dependence on other scales at each order in $m_b$ during the calculation.
+Higher order terms in $m_b$ could be easily obtained from current results through solving differential equations with respect to the quark mass.
 We want to stress that in order to get rid of the possible errors caused by the numerical method used for the determination of boundary constants, we demanded that stable results should be obtained by the PSQL algorithm.
-And sometimes even the effect of $m_b^4$ terms are also took in account for this purpose.
-Furthermore, we calculated the MIs at other physical points of phase space and chose different basis in each integral family to check our analytical expressions.
-From the experience of this calculation we believe that the non-planar Feynman integrals could also be solved in the same way and they will be considered in our next work.
+To ensure this stability, we sometimes even incorporated the contributions of higher order terms in $m_b$ for specific master integrals.
+Furthermore, we calculated the MIs at other physical points of phase space and chose a different basis in each integral family to check our analytical expressions.
+Based on the experience from this work, we believe that the non-planar Feynman integrals could also be solved in the same way, and they will be considered in our next work.

 \acknowledgments We are grateful to Yanghua Guo and Shiqi Wang for collaboration at early stage of this project.
 We would like to thank Yang Zhang for helpful discussions on the property of MPLs.
-This work is supported in part by the National Natural Science Foundation of China (NNSFC) under grant Nos.12375082, 12135013 and 12335005, by Institute of High Energy Physics (IHEP, CAS) under Grants No. Y9515570U1, and by the Research Fund (Grant No. 5101029470335) from Henan Normal University.
+This work is supported in part by the National Natural Science Foundation of China (NNSFC) under grant Nos.
+12375082, 12135013 and 12335005, by Institute of High Energy Physics (IHEP, CAS) under Grants No. Y9515570U1, and by the Research Fund (Grant No. 5101029470335) from Henan Normal University.